 Opposite Leaf Arrangement

-The second type of leaf arrangement is opposite.
-On these trees and shrubs, two leaves arise from the same node on opposite sides of the stem.
+On these trees and shrubs with opposite arrangement, two leaves arise from the same node on opposite sides of the stem.

 Examples of trees and shrubs with an opposite leaf arrangement: